-Vasile Pătrașcu
+Vasile Pătraşcu

 Tarom Information Technology, 224F Bucurestilor Road, Otopeni, 075150, Romania.
-E-mail: patrascu.v@gmail.com contradiction, neutrality and saturation.
-These five features are supplemented until a seven partition of unity by adding two features of neutrosophic certainty such as truth and falsity.
+E-mail: patrascu.v@gmail.com

 Abstract.
 This paper presents two variants of pentavalued representation for neutrosophic entropy.
-The first is an extension of Kaufman's formula and the second is an extension of Kosko's formula.
+The first is an extension of Kaufmann's formula and the second is an extension of Kosko's formula.

 Based on the primary three-valued information represented by the degree of truth, degree of falsity and degree of neutrality there are built some penta-valued representations that better highlights some specific features of neutrosophic entropy.
-Thus, we highlight five features of neutrosophic uncertainty such as ambiguity, ignorance,
+Thus, we highlight five features of neutrosophic uncertainty such as ambiguity, ignorance, contradiction, neutrality and saturation.
+These five features are supplemented until a seven partition of unity by adding two features of neutrosophic certainty such as truth and falsity.